-Since 2009, Barolo has been the venue for the well-known ‘Collisioni’ Literature and Music Festival, which every summer sees internationally renowned artists perform in the picturesque setting of the small village, under the castle, in its streets and on its squares.
+Since 2009, Barolo has been the venue for the well-known Collisioni Literature and Music Festival, which every summer sees internationally renowned artists perform in the picturesque setting of the small village, under the Castle, in its streets, and on its squares.

 The rooms of the castle house the Wi-Mu, Italy’s most innovative wine museum, which, through an interactive exhibition, will lead you to discover the wonderful world of Barolo.
 Outstanding historical figures passed through here, from Cavour to Silvio Pellico to Massimo d’Azeglio, all of whom were proponents of the glorious Risorgimento period.
-They were guests of Carlo Tancredi Falletti di Barolo and his wife, the Marquise Giulia Colbert, to whom we owe several charitable works, including the Opera Pia Barolo in Turin, an orphanage and the reform of Turin’s women’s prisons.
-The building houses a large library of rare books and valuable manuscripts.
+They were guests of Carlo Tancredi Falletti di Barolo and his wife, the Marquise Giulia Colbert, to whom we owe several charitable works, including the Opera Pia Barolo in Turin, an orphanage, and the reform of Turin’s women’s prisons.
+The building houses an extensive library of rare books and valuable manuscripts.

-We suggest you take some time to visit the castle and the curious Corkscrew Museum, the only one of its kind in Italy.
+We suggest you take some time to visit the Castle and the curious Corkscrew Museum, the only one of its kind in Italy.

 The day can be considered complete if you have booked one or more tastings in the cellars of these areas.
-Several restaurants also make Barolo pleasant and very much in line with our Slow philosophy!
+Several restaurants also make Barolo pleasant and in line with our Slow philosophy!

-Langhe tourism what to see and how?
+Langhe tourism, what to see and how?

-From Barolo you head back towards Alba.
-You take a beautiful road, also known as the Langhe Highway, dotted with wine cellars and vineyards; you pass through the Gallo industrial zone, and then return to Alba via a road immersed in the green hills, which joins the Strada Santa Rosalia and leads back to the city.
+From Barolo, you head back towards Alba.
+You take a beautiful road, also known as the Langhe Highway, dotted with wine cellars and vineyards; you pass through the Gallo industrial zone and then return to Alba via a road immersed in the green hills, which joins the Strada Santa Rosalia and leads back to the city.

 As you may have guessed, the tourism I propose has nothing to do with hit-and-run trips.
+The kind that allows you to browse, talk, stop, buy a few souvenirs and immerse yourself in so much beauty!
 We love slow tourism, Slow, as our name suggests.
-The kind that allows you to browse, talk, stop, buy a few souvenirs and immerse yourself in so much beauty!